-- Appendices in the back of this book.
+Appendices in the back of this book.
 Find detailed descriptions of all the SALT reference databases including the protocols used for elicitation in Appendices A-L. Appendix M contains a convenient summary of the transcription conventions and Appendix N details the rules for segmenting utterances into C-units.
-Guidelines for applying the Subordination Index (SI), Narrative Scoring Scheme (NSS), Expository Scoring Scheme (ESS), and the Persuasion Scoring Scheme (PSS) are provided in Appendices O-R. Appendix S summarizes the analysis options and Appendix T links language measures produced by SALT to the Common Core State Standards. - SALT web site (www.saltsoftware.com).
+Guidelines for applying the Subordination Index (SI), Narrative Scoring Scheme (NSS), Expository Scoring Scheme (ESS), Persuasion Scoring Scheme (PSS), and Oral Narrative Quality (ONQ) are provided in Appendices O-S. Appendix T provides a guide to the SALT variables and Appendix U links language measures produced by SALT to the Common Core State Standards.
+Appendix V provides an explanation of standard deviation and how it relates to language measures.

+- SALT web site (www.saltsoftware.com).
 Select "Training" for a variety of courses covering all the components of LSA using SALT.
 These courses are available for free.
 Listen to lectures, watch elicitation videos, learn and practice the transcription conventions, watch videos demonstrating how to use the software, and view case studies.
 Earn ASHA professional development hours while you learn.
 The material on the Web site is continually being improved and expanded so visit often.

-- Help built into the SALT software.
+Also under "Training" you'll find a link to SALT's YouTube videos where you'll find quick tips on all things LSA and SALT as well as more comprehensive video lectures. - Help built into the SALT software.
 The context help, accessed by pressing the F1 function key, is particularly useful because the help it provides is specific to where you are in the software.
 If you are typing your sample into the SALT editor window, F1 brings up a list of all the transcription conventions with detailed explanations and examples.
 If you are viewing a report, F1 describes the variables included in that report.
-In addition, every dialogue box contains a help button and the Help menu lets you search for topics using keywords. - SALT User Guides.
-Accessed from the SALT Help menu, these documents are in PDF format and provide detailed descriptions of all the transcription conventions, including those for Spanish and French.
-There are also a series of directed exercises to guide you through the mechanics of using the software.
+In addition, every dialogue box contains a help button and the Help menu lets you search for topics using keywords. - Normative Graphs.
+Accessed from the SALT Help menu, these graphs, derived from the SALT reference databases, show age and grade values for a variety of language measures.
+They are available in PDF format. - Resources.
+Accessed from the SALT Help menu, these documents are in PDF format and provide detailed descriptions of the transcription conventions, including those for Spanish, French, and written samples.
+There are scoring guides, and a series of directed exercises to guide you through the mechanics of using the software.